FlingOS/FlingOS/Documentation/Markdown/Reference Articles/2015-07-21-MBR-and-EBR.markdown

 ## Why are partition tables necessary?
 Partition tables are necessary because frequently you want more than one file system to be physically present on a single disk.
 You may want multiple file systems simply for security and protection or as it allows you to use different file system types.

 Also, multiple file systems allows you to install multiple operating systems side by side on the same disk, so long as both understand the disk formatting (i.e. the partition table).
-This is the case even if the two OSes can't understand eachother's file systems.
+This is the case even if the two OSes can't understand each other's file systems.

 ## What came before MBR?
 There is little to be said for what came before MBR.
 Most of the storage mediums around at the time were small hard disks or prior to that floppy disks and cassettes.
 As such, anything that might have resembled a partitioning scheme was proprietary and/or not widely adopted.
 Prior to MBR machines used custom disk formats, of which there were many even within one single company's products.
 As such, many tools for chaining and converting formats were developed.
 I found the following section of the article on the CP/M system developed by Digital Research most informative: https://en.wikipedia.org/wiki/CP/M#Disk_formats Readers older than myself are warmly invited to send me anecdotes of their experiences "back in the day" (but please, limit them to stories about disk formats...)